broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 This workflow does not use the Terra data model to run, so be sure to select `Run workflow with inputs defined by file paths`.

-This is done by running the `GvsCreateAltAllele` workflow with the following parameters:
+This is done by running the `GvsPopulateAltAllele` workflow with the following parameters:

 | Parameter         | Description |
 | ----------------- | ----------- |